lunarring/lunar_tools/README.md

 pip install git+https://github.com/lunarring/lunar_tools
 ```

-On Ubuntu, you may have to install additional dependencies
+On Ubuntu, you may have to install additional dependencies for sound playback/recording.

 ```bash
 sudo apt-get install libasound2-dev libportaudio2